 There are many forms of cancer but, generally, dogs are affected by more types than cats.
 Leukemia is the most common type of cancer in cats and lymphoma and mammary gland cancer are most common in dogs.

 Oncology is an increasingly important element of our referral services and we have a wealth of expertise in this area.
-Professor White was the first veterinary surgeon in the UK to achieve Royal College of Veterinary Surgeons Specialist status in this field and our Head of Clinical Pathology, Elizabeth (Butty) Villiers, is recognised as one of Europe’s foremost experts in veterinary cancer diagnosis.
+Davide Berlato is a European and RCVS Recognised Oncology Specialist and our Head of Clinical Pathology, Elizabeth (Butty) Villiers, is recognised as one of Europe’s foremost experts in veterinary cancer diagnosis.
 Both Rob Foale and Jackie Demetriou have contributed to the scientific literature on this subject.

 Early and accurate diagnosis is vital in the management of cancer and we have a state-of-the-art equipment on-site to facilitate this, including MRI and CT scanning facilities.
 We offer a full range of surgical and medical treatments, including chemotherapy.